-- a) Remove the cable liner per "Removal, Installation and Trimming Instructions for Magnum® Liners". - b) Loosen the boot nut.
-Slide the boot nut and boot toward the middle of the cable past the damaged section. - c) Rotate the collar nut until the screw anchoring the cable handle is visible.
-Remove the screw and save it. - d) Slide the cable handle, collar nut and strain relief housing toward the middle of the cable past the damaged section.
-On older cables remove and save the cable clamp that was used in place of the strain relief.
+- a.
+Remove the cable liner per Removal, Installation, and Trimming Instructions on page D-1. - b.
+Loosen the boot nut.
+Slide the boot nut and boot toward the middle of the cable past the damaged section. - c.
+Rotate the collar nut until the screw anchoring the cable handle is visible.
+Remove the screw and save it. - d.
+Slide the cable handle and collar nut toward the middle of the cable past the damaged section.
+Remove and save the cable clamp.